NowdotAI/NowAssistAgent/docs/source/key_concepts.rst

 .. code-block:: python

     import kuzu
-    from motleycrew.storage import MotleyKuzuGraphStore
+    from NowDotAI.storage import NowDotAIKuzuGraphStore

     database = kuzu.Database(database_path="kuzu_db")
-    graph_store = MotleyKuzuGraphStore(database=database)
+    graph_store = NowDotAIKuzuGraphStore(database=database)
-    crew = MotleyCrew(graph_store=graph_store)
+    crew = NowDotAICrew(graph_store=graph_store)

 Tasks, task units, and workers
 ------------------------------

-In motleycrew, a **task** is a body of work that is carried out according to certain rules.
+In NowDotAI, a **task** is a body of work that is carried out according to certain rules.
 The task provides the crew with a description of what needs to be done in the form of **task units**, and who must do it - that's called a **worker**.
 A worker can be an agent, a tool, or for that matter any Runnable (in the Langchain sense).

 The worker receives a task unit as an input, processes it, and returns a result.

 In a simple case, a task will have a single task unit, and becomes completed as soon as the unit is done.
-For such cases, motleycrew provides a `SimpleTask` class, which basically contains an agent and a prompt.
+For such cases, NowDotAI provides a `SimpleTask` class, which basically contains an agent and a prompt.
 Refer to the `blog with images <examples/blog_with_images.html>`_ example for a more elaborate illustration.

 .. code-block:: python

-    from motleycrew.tasks import SimpleTask
+    from NowDotAI.tasks import SimpleTask

-    crew = MotleyCrew()
+    crew = NowDotAICrew()
     agent = ...
     task = SimpleTask(crew=crew, agent=agent, name="example task", description="Do something")